South Milwaukee, Wisconsin: Economy

 South Milwaukee was the headquarters of Bucyrus International, formerly Bucyrus-Erie, which is known for constructing large shovels and dragline excavators, including Big Muskie, the world's largest mobile earth-moving machine.
 Bucyrus shovels were used in the construction of the Panama Canal.

 In November 2012 Caterpillar Mining bought Bucyrus International for $8.6 billion and will make a goal to become a "one-stop shop" for mining companies worldwide.

-Recreation
+Parks and recreation

 Within South Milwaukee's borders is Grant Park, part of the Milwaukee County Park System.
 Grant Park features the Oak Leaf Bike trail, tennis courts, a swimming beach, an 18-hole golf course and the Seven Bridges Hiking Trail along the shore of Lake Michigan.

 In 2005, the South Milwaukee Performing Arts Center was built adjacent to the new South Milwaukee High School.
 This Performing Arts Center, which is open to the public, hosts a variety of entertainment.

 Transportation

+The city lies on the southern end of Milwaukee County Transit System Route 15.

 South Milwaukee was served by passenger rail until 1971, via the South Milwaukee Passenger Station.
 Today, the former depot is listed on the National Register of Historic Places.
 Freight railroad services are provided by the Union Pacific Railroad.